lvgl/lvgl/docs/details/widgets/image.rst

 The alignment can be set by :cpp:func:`lv_image_set_inner_align`

 .. _lv_image_events:

 Events
 ******

-No special events are sent by image Widgets.
+No special events are sent by Image Widgets.
+By default, Image Widgets are created without the LV_OBJ_FLAG_CLICKABLE flag, but you can add it to make a Label Widget emit LV_EVENT_CLICKED events if desired.

-See also:  events of :ref:`Base Widget <lv_obj>`.
+.. admonition::  Further Reading

+    :ref:`lv_obj_events` are emitted by all Widgets.

     Learn more about :ref:`events`.

 .. _lv_image_keys:

 Keys
 ****

-No *Keys* are processed by the Widget type.
+No *Keys* are processed by Image Widgets.

+.. admonition::  Further Reading

     Learn more about :ref:`indev_keys`.

 .. _lv_image_example: